Our Team

 Jerica Knox, PhD

-Evaluation Lead and Postdoctoral Fellow
+Evaluation Lead and Assistant Professor

 Dr. Knox is from Georgetown County, South Carolina.
-She earned her Bachelor of Arts degree in Experimental Psychology from the University of South Carolina and her Master of Science and PhD in School Psychology from North Carolina State University.
+She earned her Bachelor of Arts in Experimental Psychology from the University of South Carolina and her Master of Science and PhD in School Psychology from North Carolina State University.

 Nancy Lever, PhD